 In 2013, Auburn had the second biggest turnaround in college football history in NCAA records at +8.0 games.

 Johnson's coaching career has included head coaching stops at Southern Miss (2012), The Citadel (2001-03) and Gardner-Webb (1983).
 Prior to his stop at Southern Miss, Johnson was at South Carolina for four years (2008-11), where he served as the Gamecocks' defensive coordinator while also holding the title of assistant head coach.

 Along with his four years at South Carolina, Johnson has logged stints as the defensive coordinator at Appalachian State (1984), Southern Miss (1988-89), Clemson (1995-96), Alabama (1997-2000) and Mississippi State (2004-07).

-He has coached in five SEC Championship games, has been part of one national title and has placed numerous players on NFL rosters.
+He has coached in two national champioship games, five SEC Championship games, has been part of one national title, three SEC Championships and has placed numerous players on NFL rosters.

 A native of Winnsboro, S.C., Johnson logged two stints at Alabama.
 He was the defensive coordinator and outside linebackers coach from 1997-2000, helping the Crimson Tide go 10-3 in 1999 with an SEC title and a spot in the Orange Bowl.
 His 1999 defense was No. 2 in the nation against the rush and No. 9 in total defense.

 He served as the outside linebackers coach from 1990-93, helping Gene Stallings' teams go a combined 41-9, including an undefeated national championship year in 1992.
 Alabama's defense ranked No. 1 that season against the run and in total defense.
 The Tide ran off a 31-game winning streak and a 34-game unbeaten streak from 1991-93.
 The 1991 squad went 11-1.
 All four of those teams played in bowl games.